cwwang1979/CW-nnU-Net-for-PET-CT/README.md

 # autoPET III submission docker
-This docker is desighed for Automated Lesion Segmentation in Whole-Body PET/CT - Multitracer Multicenter Generalization (autoPET III) Challenge, hosted on Grand Challenge platform.
+This docker is designed for Automated Lesion Segmentation in Whole-Body PET/CT - Multitracer Multicenter Generalization (autoPET III) Challenge, hosted on Grand Challenge platform.

 The GitHub repository includes our docker image environment (Dockerfile, requirements.txt) and the code for the inference process (process.py).